-While there are many amazing dive sites in the Great Barrier Reef, there are equally wondrous sites in Western Australia.
+While there are many amazing scuba diving sites in the Great Barrier Reef, there are equally wondrous sites in the Western part of Australia.

 Rowley Shoals is perhaps the most well-known dive site in Western Australia and is frequented by divers who are interested in areas less traveled.

 This site is made up of three coral shelf atolls and is home to 650 species of fish.
 It’s not a quick dive, but will take several trips underwater to explore it in its entirety.